-This guide breaks down the proven strategies we've seen work across thousands of RFP responses, from initial opportunity evaluation through final submission.
+This guide breaks down proven strategies for RFP responses, from initial opportunity evaluation through final submission.

-Before investing 40+ hours into an RFP response (the industry average for complex enterprise proposals), you need a systematic evaluation framework.
-High-performing teams use a scoring matrix that answers three critical questions within the first 60 seconds of reviewing an RFP.
+Before investing significant time into an RFP response, you need a systematic evaluation framework.
+High-performing teams use a scoring matrix that answers three critical questions within the first 60 seconds of reviewing an RFP:

 Strategic Fit Assessment: